Dread at 30,000 ft: Inside the increasingly violent world of US flight attendants

 Malis says she feels like incidents have been on a steady rise since the January 6 attack on the US Capitol.
 It also involved disruptive behavior on planes and led to the Association of Flight Attendants-CWA (AFA) International -- which represents American flight attendants at 17 airlines -- stating rioters should not be allowed on flights home.

-"I think the insurrection was kind of an eye opening experience," Malis says.
+"I think the insurrection was kind of an eye-opening experience," Malis says.
 "What do you do when you have multiple incidents happening on the plane at the same time with only four crew members?"

 “I come in expecting to get pushback.
 I come in expecting to have a passenger that could potentially get violent.”